getslash/slash/doc/tour.rst

 Saving Logs to Files
 ~~~~~~~~~~~~~~~~~~~~

 By default logs are not saved anywhere.
 This is easily changed with the *-l* flag to ``slash run``.
 Point this flag to a directory, and Slash will organize logs inside, in subdirectories according to the session and test run (e.g. ``/path/to/logdir/<session id>/<test id>/debug.log``).

-See :ref:`logging` for more details.
+.. seealso:: :ref:`logging`

 .. _cleanups: